After Nestle, India to widen checks to other noodle makers

 “Manufacturing, stocking and sales ... will be banned for three months as an initial move,” the state government said in a statement, adding that companies will immediately need to withdraw all stock in the market.

 Uttarakhand has banned Maggi noodles for 90 days, while Delhi on Wednesday slapped a 15-day ban.
-Gujarat and Jammu & Kashmir have also banned sales of Maggi.
+The states of Gujarat and Jammu & Kashmir have also banned sales of Maggi.

 Some other states have, meanwhile, given Nestle’s products a clean bill of health, creating confusion among consumers about whether it is safe to eat a brand that accounts for a fifth of its local revenues.